310mc/https-310mc.github.io-tl/source/_posts/climax/epilogue.md

 So, well… Let’s just call it even.

-All the kindness you’ve given me—Even if I spent my whole life trying, I don’t think I could ever fully return the favor.
+All the kindness you’ve given me — Even if I spent my whole life trying, I don’t think I could ever fully return the favor.
 But at the very least, I'll prove to you that your year didn't go to waste.

 Thanks to you, even I’ve changed a little… and I'll show that to you now.